 Logistics of setting up an EOT

-• The valuation is submitted for clearance to HMRC (a decision within 28 days is the norm).
+- Tax clearance is submitted to HMRC to ensure that tax advantages for the selling shareholders will be available (a decision within 30 days is the norm).

-• To give clearance HMRC must be satisfied the EOT is for the benefit of employees (subject to qualifying conditions).
+- To give clearance HMRC should be satisfied the EOT is for the benefit of employees (subject to qualifying conditions).

-• The EOT can hold 100% of the shares in the company or less in combination with other investors or shareholders.
+- The EOT can hold 100% of the shares in the company or 51% in combination with other investors or shareholders.

 The tax advantages of selling to an EOT

-In general, the sale of shares in a company is subject to Capital Gains Tax (20% for higher and additional rate taxpayers) but potentially subject to Business Asset Disposal Relief (formerly Entrepreneurs Relief), which provides for 10% tax on qualifying assets up to a lifetime limit of £1M.
+In general, the sale of shares in a company is subject to Capital Gains Tax (24% for higher and additional rate taxpayers with effect from 30 October 2024) but potentially subject to Business Asset Disposal Relief (BADR) (formerly Entrepreneurs’ Relief), which currently provides for 10% tax on qualifying assets up to a lifetime limit of £1M.
+Further to the October 2024 Budget, the rate of BADR will increase to 14% from April 2025 and 18% from April 2026.
+In contrast where an EOT is correctly structured:

 What delivers the highest value?